SmittyHendrixCodes/GolfCourseAnalyzer/README.md

 - About the Project

 Golf Course Analyzer is designed to help golf enthusiasts and course managers store, analyze, and visualize golf course data.
-The primary focus is on calculating the difficulty of each course based on metrics such as Slope and Rating, and presenting these results in a visually appealing manner.
+The two primary focused are (1) calculating the difficulty of each course based on metrics such as Slope and Rating, and presenting these results in a visually appealing manner, and (2) calculating the efficiency of Golfers using data provided by the golfer themselves.

 - Features

-Add, edit, and delete golf course entries
+Add, (edit and delete in progress) golf course entries

+Add, (edit and delete in progress) ggolfer data entries

 Calculate the difficulty of courses using Slope and Rating

+Calculate the efficiency of a Golfer using general data

 Visualize course difficulty with interactive bar charts

+Visualize strengths and weaknesses of Golfers

 Customizable menu options for easy navigation